Junaidsheik/Lets-Breakout/README.md

 # Lets-breakout
-A game made from HTML tags and JS.
+A game made from pure HTML.
 NO Score Board, NO hit audio.
 Help me out.
 Thanks have Fun ;)